What is Restless Leg Syndrome and How is it Treated?

 So, what causes restless leg syndrome, and what treatments are available?
-If you struggle with varicose veins and sharp pain in the legs, speak with the professionals at Lynch Vein & Aesthetics.
+If you struggle with veins and sharp pain in the legs, speak with the professionals at Lynch Vein & Aesthetics.
 Board-certified general surgeon Dr. Matthew Lynch can recommend treatments and lifestyle changes for restless leg syndrome relief in Peoria, AZ.

 What causes restless leg syndrome?

 With restless leg syndrome, you may have difficulties sitting still for long periods of time.
 It can make activities, like sleeping or airplane travel, challenging.
 This is especially true because people with RLS often experience a strong urge to move their legs.
 So, what causes restless leg syndrome?
 While researchers are unclear about the source of this condition, it can become more severe with age.
 You may even have vascular issues that require medical attention as well.

 Dr. Lynch can listen to a description of your RLS symptoms and perform a comprehensive health check when you come in for a consultation in Peoria, AZ.
 We may ask about the following:

 A strong urge to move your legs, usually accompanied or caused by a sharp pain in the legs

 Symptoms begin or become worse when you are inactive, like when sitting still or lying down